 Hampshire County Council

-As Executive Member for Environment and Transport and Deputy Leader for Winchester City Council I am particularly interested in relationships and partnerships and how working with other bodies can benefit the residents of Hampshire.
+As Executive Member for Environment and Transport and Deputy Leader for Hampshire County Council, and a Cabinet member for the Economy Transport and Environment, I am particularly interested in relationships and partnerships and how working with other bodies can benefit the residents of Hampshire.

 Southampton City Council

 I was nominated by my fellow Governors in July 2020 to be the Lead Governor.
 I have a particular interest / experiences in how Carers can be supported by the Trust so that patients and service users can receive the services that they require.

 Appointment Committee - The Council of Governors has established an Appointment Committee to recommend the appointment of the Chair and Non-Executive Directors to the Council of Governors, including recomendations on remuneration.